Abortion in China: Sex-selective abortion

-Demographic concerns
+Forced abortion

+During China's former one-child policy, some local governments conducted forced implantation of IUDs, sterilizations, abortions, and labor induction followed by infanticide to enforce the policy.
+In 2012, the forced abortion of Feng Jianmei became known internationally.
+Forced abortion has also been conducted upon Uyghur women in internment camps and elsewhere.
+The 1990 Barin uprising was precipitated by 250 forced abortions imposed upon Uyghur women by the Chinese government.

+Restrictions in the 2020s

 In 2021, the China Family Planning Association, an official Chinese Communist Party-backed organization and China's chief administrative authority, the State Council, published new national guidelines with the goal of reducing abortion for non-medical reasons.
 The organization recommended that provincial governments should aim to reduce the number of abortions performed for "non-medical purposes" and promote instead alternate methods of contraception and birth control, and increase spending on social programs aimed at improving access to pre-pregnancy health care services and post-childbirth family planning services.
 However, restrictions on birth control methods have occurred, such as the limiting of access to vasectomies.
 That change in policy is seen by many analysts as being motivated by the declining birth rate in China.

-In August 2022, the National Health Commission announced that it would direct measures toward "reducing abortions that are not medically necessary" in an effort to boost the country's birth rate.
+In August 2022, the National Health Commission announced that it would direct measures toward "reducing abortions that are not medically necessary" in an effort to boost the country's birth rate through a number of measures, including expanded pre-pregnancy healthcare, infant care services, and local government efforts to boost family-friendly work places.
+The National Health Authority furthermore said it would guide local governments to gradually include assisted reproductive technology in its national medical system, because technology such as IVF is typically very expensive in China and not accessible to unmarried women.

+In 2023, a court in Chengdu ruled that abortion without spousal consent or "legitimate reasons" constitutes a "violation of men's right to reproduction", entitling the man plaintiff in this case to the right to demand a compensation for the abortion.